segni-tafesse/ethio_agri_smart/lib/data/pear.md

 3. Encouraging Lateral Growth: Peas naturally produce lateral shoots or side branches as they grow.
 If you wish to encourage more lateral growth and increase pea pod production, you can pinch or prune the tips of the main stems when they reach a certain height.
 This can stimulate the development of additional side shoots, leading to more pea pods.

 ##  What time  is best  for pruning?
+Peas do not typically require pruning.
+However, if you notice any dead or damaged foliage, it is best to remove it as soon as possible to maintain the plant's health and appearance.
+Additionally, if you are growing tall varieties of peas that require support, you may need to prune or pinch back the main stem to encourage bushier growth and prevent the plant from becoming too leggy.
+This can be done when the plants are about 6-8 inches tall.

 # Crop Distance
 Allow me to provide you with some general guidelines: